msg555/dustapi-docs/docs/_build/dustapi.rst

     Each tile edge is represented by four bits.
 These are their meanings from least significant bit to most significant bit.

-    1 bit - indicates edge "priority"?
+      :1 bit: indicates edge "priority"?
-    2 bit - whether to draw an edge cap on the left/top.
+      :2 bit: whether to draw an edge cap on the left/top.
-    4 bit - whether to draw an edge cap on the right/bottom.
+      :4 bit: whether to draw an edge cap on the right/bottom.
-    8 bit - indicates whether the edge has collision and can have filth.
+      :8 bit: indicates whether the edge has collision and can have filth.

   .. _method-tileinfo-edge_top-2: